Azure/prometheus-collector/internal/scripts/troubleshoot/README.md

 # Troubleshooting script

 Prequisites:
-- For AKS, Collect ResourceId of the cluster
+- For AKS, Collect ResourceId of the cluster\
+- Powershell and kubectl (if running locally)

 # AKS